Entries by A. J. Puckett

 SCAPES Agrivoltaics Survey

 As agrivoltaics gain traction across the United States, research on barriers and opportunities for co-locating agriculture with solar is expanding.
 The SCAPES solar research project, led by the University of Illinois Urbana-Champaign, has received funding from the U.S. Department of Agriculture to study how to efficiently co-locate photovoltaic and agricultural systems in various biogeographical regions.
-As part […]
+As […]

 AgriSolar News Roundup: Agrisolar Development, Aquavoltaics in Taiwan, Illinois Solar Grazing